Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Installation-Guide.md

 - **Check**: The `env` folder should contain the `.exe` file and other files from the `.zip` download.

 ### 6. Starting Animal-AI
-- You can now start using Animal-AI.
+- You can now start using Animal-AI by launching the application for your OS.
 Contact the team for any issues you may encounter.
 - **Note**: If you're using a virtual environment, make sure to activate it before running Animal-AI.

 ### Additional Resources